About the series

 - Balance training builds core stability in the abs, lower back, obliques, hips and pelvis.

-- Balance training enhances body awareness and proprioception (the sense of knowing where you body is in space without looking).
+- Balance training enhances body awareness and proprioception (the sense of knowing where you body is in space).

 - Balance training improves body control, precision and movement efficiency.